Approver(s):

 Purpose

-The purpose of this document is to describe the responsibility and procedures for handling oily rags.
+The purpose of this document is to describe the responsibility and procedures for handling oily rags in or on campus operations.

 Background

-Rags are used by maintenance personnel in Automotive, Skill Craft, and Central Plant.
+Rags are used by facilities personnel in Automotive, Maintenance, and Central Plant.
 The oil residue on the rags requires special handling, cleaning, and disposal to minimize the introduction of the oil components into the water system.

 Applicability

-This document applies to the St. Mary’s Facilities Services (Automotive, Skilled Craft, and Central Plant).
+This document applies to the St. Mary’s Facilities Services (Automotive, Maintenance, and Central Plant).

 Procedure

-• Inspection procedure: The auto shop will collect the oily rags from each division and have a count of each division to return the same amount.
+• The auto shop will collect the oily rags from each division and have a count of each division to return the same amount.

-• Each division will have the same amount of rags (100).
+• Each division will be allocated the same number of rags (100).

 • Each division will have one contact person to exchange the oily rags with the clean ones.

-• Rags with heavy (saturated) oil shall be treated as an oil filter; allowed to drip into used oil container and disposed in same manner as used oil filters.
+• Heavily saturated oil rags must be treated as an oil filter; allowed to drip into used oil container and disposed in same manner as used oil filters.

-• Storage procedure: The oily rags should be stored in a container that has a self-containing lid.
-The lid should be able to open with a foot control and hand control.
+• The oily rags must be stored in a container that has a self-containing lid.
+The lid may be able to open with a foot control and hand control.
 The container to be used will be similar to Grainger part # 2AX55.

-• Each container should be labeled with “Used Oily Rags” or “Universal Waste” and include the accumulation start date.
+• Each container must be labeled with “Used Oily Rags” or “Hazardous Waste” and include the accumulation start date.

 Responsibilities

-The Ground Division/Automotive shop shall be responsible for the collection and distribution of the rags for the three divisions for which this procedure is applicable.
+The Ground Division/Automotive shop is responsible for the collection and distribution of the rags for the three divisions for which this procedure is applicable.

 Training